simz089s/DOEVisualizer/README.md

 2. You must then find and select and open the CSV or Excel spreadsheet you used.
 3. A new window will then open as the DOEVisualizer.
 4. For now, it is recommend to only manipulate (rotate with left-click, move with right-click, zoom with mouse wheel) using the bottom left (3rd) 3D plot model, as the top two ones are buggy.

+## More "permanent" installation (untested)

+1. Open Julia as explained [previously](#installation-and-running-the-app) in step 2 (2.1 to 2.5).
+2. Type `Pkg.add("PackageCompiler")` and press _Enter_.
+3. Type `using PackageCompiler` and press _Enter_.
+4. Copy the path where you downloaded the DOEVisualizer (this folder) e.g. `C:/Users/blablablabla/Downloads/DOEVisualizer`.
+5. Type `create_app(raw"C:/Users/blablablabla/Downloads/DOEVisualizer", "app")`.
+This will create a folder `/app` in the current folder and inside it will be an executable program (e.g. `C:/Users/blablablabla/Downloads/DOEVisualizer/app/bin/julia.exe`).
+Simply running that should run the DOEVisualizer.